tkarakai-gto/notes/docker_notes.md

 The default "bridge" network does NOT have the DNS server built into it.
 For that you will need use the `--link` (add a link to another container).
 Easier to create a new network :).

-Using `docker compose` makes this mush easier by automatically creating virtual networks.
+Using `docker compose` makes this much easier by automatically creating virtual networks.

 To create simple *round robin DNS name resolution* (a poor man's load balancer) use the `--net-alias` option.
 Container names must be unique, but aliases do not.
 Aliases will respond to DNS queries in a round-robin fashion.